The Firearm-Related Harm and Violence Prevention Program Office

 4. Ensure widespread adoption of effective strategies.

-Learn more about public health approach to prevent firearm harm through Johns Hopkins Bloomberg School of Public Health’s Center for Gun Violence Solutions.
+Learn more about public health approach to prevent firearm harm through the Colorado Gun Violence Prevention Resource Bank.

 A Roadmap for Transformative Action

-Following Colorado’s 2023 Public Health Roundtable on Firearm-Related Violence Prevention, Wellstone Collaborative Strategies and Trailhead Institute produced a summary report with analysis support from Colorado Health Institute and review from roundtable participants presenting a comprehensive understanding of how firearm-related death and injury impacts people living in Colorado.
+Following Colorado’s 2023 Public Health Roundtable on Firearm-Related Violence Prevention, Wellstone Collaborative Strategies and Trailhead Institute produced a summary report presenting a comprehensive understanding of how firearm-related death and injury impact people living in Colorado.
 The report introduces a population-level approach informed by a statewide, cross-sector collaborative of experts to address the factors that contribute to and protect communities from firearm harm.

-The summary report lays a comprehensive foundation for innovation and a clear roadmap for action for the FHVP Program Office.
+The summary report lays a clear roadmap for action for the FHVP Program Office.
 It is also intended to support the work of community leaders, researchers, public health professionals, healthcare providers, funders, and all those working to prevent firearm-related death and injury in identifying opportunities for action and implementing necessary change across Colorado communities.

 Download the Roundtable Report